joncancode/remind-me/README.md

-## Simple React app for extra React / Redux work
+## Reminder app created in React / Redux and Bootstrap